 How to Remove Oil Stains from Dry Clean Only Fabrics

-When that oil dribbles on your favorite dry clean only shirt or jacket, use a dull knife or edge of a credit card to lift away the solids.
+When that olive oil dribbles on your favorite dry clean only shirt or jacket, use a dull knife or edge of a credit card to lift away the solids.
 Blot away as much of the oily liquid as possible with a dry white paper towel, a slice of white bread or you can sprinkle the stain with cornstarch or talcum powder.

 If the oil stain is small, you may be able to remove it by spot treating with a dry cleaning solvent.
 A stain removal pen will not be effective in removing oil.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.